Diesel Power Technology

 The Diesel program is designed to prepare students for an entry level position working with Diesel powered trucks, equipment, boats and generators.
-Many of our students also choose to continue their education after Sno-Isle TECH at UTI, WyoTech, and local community colleges that offer Diesel Power Technology courses.
+Many of our students also choose to continue their education after Sno-Isle TECH at Universal Technical Institute (UTI) and local community colleges, that offer Diesel Power Technology courses.

 Environmental regulations to lower emissions and increase fuel economy have changed the industry.
 Our curriculum has been adapted to educate our students to these changes so they are better able to begin work with the most current knowledge and industry practices.

 Focusing on technological advances with engines and seven other subject areas, students should expect a blend of discussions, class projects and hands on activities in a real life shop.